GHUCCTS

 2. We continue to develop GHUCCTS as a model of inter-institutional collaboration that leverages the strengths and attributes of its diverse participating institutions

-3. Leverage our location, expertise and the co-leadership of a minority-serving institution to design and implement research that will have a high impact on underserved populations, including minorities, people with disabilities, and elderly populations.
+3. Leverage our location, expertise, and the co-leadership of a minority-serving institution to design and implement research that will have a high impact on all populations that we serve, including people of diverse racial, ethnic, and cultural backgrounds, people with disabilities, older adults, and veterans.

 4. Design and disseminate vibrant and innovative educational programs at multiple levels (undergraduate, medical school, graduate, study coordinators, research nurses, and junior faculty) that promote team science and provides the highest quality of career development training for the clinical and translational investigators of the future.